-Corequisite(s): ENGL 355.
-Repeatability: May be repeated once, for a maximum total of 3 units credit.
-Students who fail the coreq ENGL 355 twice must enroll in ENGL 310 for individualized instruction.
+Corequisite: ENGL 355.
 Upon registration in English 355L, students will go through structured curriculum which develops their reading and writing skills.
 Credit will be earned upon successful completion and mastery of the course of study and completion of the appropriate number of hours as specified.
-This is a pass/no pass course.
-Four and one-half hours Lab.
+This is a Pass/No Pass course.
+Four and one-half hours lab.